rikykywy/birthdays/README.md

 Ada Lovelace	12/10/1815
 Donald Trump	06/14/1946

-If you type a name that is not in the database, the program returns this message:
+If you type a name that is not in the database, the program returns the following message:

 ```
 $ python main.py 'Alan Turing' -c username -p password